 Symptoms of Withdrawal

 Methadone withdrawal is often more severe and prolonged than heroin or morphine when used at comparable doses.
-Symptoms can last for several months, which may make the struggle even more challenging.
+Symptoms can last several months, making the struggle even more challenging.
 Physical symptoms include extreme cases of:

 - Aches and cramping